ariga/atlas/doc/md/guides/sqlite/partial-indexes.md

 WHERE
     vaccinated = 'Yes' AND country = 'India' AND title = 'Dr';
 ```
-Let’s verify if the index we created is being used in the query with `WHERE` clause by the following command:
+Let’s verify if the index we created is being used in the query with a `WHERE` clause by running the following command:

 ```sql
 EXPLAIN QUERY PLAN